 - ¼ teaspoon salt

-- 8 Tablespoons cold unsalted butter, cut into chunks
+- 8 Tablespoons cold salted butter, cut into chunks

 - ½ cup blueberries